 What are the contractual obligations, if any, that if unfulfilled would justify termination of customer access by ICANN-accredited privacy/proxy service providers?

-As noted under Section 5.6 above, previous community work had revealed substantial concerns and a lack of rules and standard practices for whether and when a privacy or proxy service provider reveals – either to a specific third party requestor or more broadly to the public by publishing in WHOIS – a customer’s identity or contact details.
+As noted under Section 5.6 above, previous community work had revealed substantial concerns and a lack of rules and standard practices for whether and when a P/P service provider reveals – either to a specific third-party requestor or more broadly to the public by publishing in WHOIS – a customer’s identity or contact details.
 The WG therefore also spent a significant amount of time discussing this topic, including many of the specific issues highlighted in the various Charter questions in this category.

-The WG was able to come to agreement on definitions that more clearly explain the two possible forms of a “reveal”, i.e. disclosure to a single requestor as opposed to publication to the world at large.
+The WG was able to come to agreement on definitions that more clearly explain the two possible forms of a “reveal”, i.e., disclosure to a single requestor as opposed to publication to the world at large.
 It reviewed a sampling of responses from various privacy and proxy service providers, which confirmed the lack of standard practice among providers in relation to how they handle disclosure and publication requests.
-The sampling also showed that in the current environment, many providers include provisions in their terms of service that inform customers either of circumstances under which a provider will disclose or publish their identity and/or contact information, or that note a provider’s discretion to do so in appropriate situations (e.g. in response to a court order).
+The sampling also showed that in the current environment, many providers include provisions in their terms of service that inform customers either of circumstances under which a provider will disclose or publish their identity and/or contact information, or that note a provider’s discretion to do so in appropriate situations (e.g., in response to a court order).
 As with relay, this comports with the current requirement in the interim Privacy/Proxy Specification of the 2013 RAA, in that ICANN-accredited registrars, their Affiliates and Resellers who offer privacy or proxy services are obligated presently to disclose to their customers the circumstances under which a customer’s identity or contact details will be disclosed or published.
 The sampling of privacy and proxy providers did, however, indicate that publication of a customer’s details in WHOIS generally were more likely to be a consequence of a provider’s terminating its service to a customer as a result of that customer’s breach of the terms of service.

-One of the specific issues upon which the WG seeks public comment on in this regard is therefore the community’s view as to whether the current provisions in the 2013 RAA interim Privacy/Proxy Specification are sufficient, or if additional and/or more specific provisions need to be developed,
+One general issue for which the WG seeks public comment in this regard is therefore the community’s view as to whether the current provisions in the 2013 RAA interim Privacy/Proxy Specification are sufficient, or if additional and/or more specific provisions need to be developed,

 The WG also acknowledged that there are various different grounds upon which third parties may request disclosure.
 These can include the initiation of proceedings under the UDRP, allegations of copyright, trademark or other intellectual property infringement, problems with the content of a website(s), and the distribution of malware.
 In addition, there are also different types of requestors – such as LEA, intellectual property rights owners or their attorneys, and anti-spam and anti-phishing groups (among others).
 The WG noted that different standards and recommendations may have to be developed for either each type of request, or each type of requestor, or both.

-The WG also acknowledged that a request for disclosure or publication need not be conditioned on there first having been a relay request from that particular requestor.
+The WG also acknowledged that a request for disclosure or publication need not always be conditioned on there first having been a relay request from that particular requestor.
 The WG also discussed the likelihood that clear, consistent and well-understood procedures for relay may reduce the need and dependency by requestors on disclosure or publication in order to resolve issues with a domain name.